aymanmomin/aymanmomin/README.md

 -->
 Hey!
 I’m _Ayman_ 👋

-👉 17-year-old
-👉 Computer science prodigy, who firmly believes that "to change something, build a new model that makes the existing model obsolete" ~ Buckminster Fuller 💥.
-👉 National swimmer 🏊‍♂️ turned chess player ♟ turned programmer 👨‍💻.
-👉 Love to explore various technology 💻.
-👉 Professional Java and Web developer 👨‍💻.
-👉 Aspiring Data Scientist and an Entrepreneur 👨‍🔬.
+17-year-old 👦.
+A computer science prodigy, who firmly believes that "to change something, build a new model that makes the existing model obsolete" ~ Buckminster Fuller 💥.
+National swimmer 🏊‍♂️ turned chess player ♟ turned programmer 👨‍💻.
+Love to explore various technology 💻.
+Professional Java and Web developer 👨‍💻.
+Aspiring Data Scientist and an Entrepreneur 👨‍🔬.

-👉 Determinant towards my future goals 💯.
-👉 Well known for being passionate and committed to my work 👉 Quick learner 📚, Problem-solver ⚡, Critical thinker 🤔, Communicator 🗣, and Leader 💪.
-👉 Also interested in UI and graphic design, video editing, drama, event hosting and management, stock market, public speaking, MUNs, ditigal marketing, and community services.
+Determinant towards my future goals 💯.
+Well known for being passionate and committed to my work.
+Quick learner 📚, Problem-solver ⚡, Critical thinker 🤔, Communicator 🗣, and Leader 💪.
+Also interested in UI and graphic design, video editing, drama, event hosting and management, stock market, public speaking, MUNs, ditigal marketing, and community services.

 _**My Projects:**_